Tangyuan: Description

 Tangyuan is a versatile dessert with a delicate taste and soft, chewy texture.
 While it can be served in its simplest form as a plain white ball of glutinous rice, it can also be stuffed with either black sesame or other fillings such as crushed peanuts.
 They can also be colored, fried, and boiled.

-Tangyuan is made by wrapping the glutinous rice around the filling that is filled with lard oil and shaping it into a ball by hand.
-Tangyuan can be sweet or savory by using more traditional fillings like black sesame.
+Tangyuan is made by wrapping the glutinous rice dough around the filling and shaping it into a ball by hand.
+Tangyuan can be sweet or savory.
 Sweet tangyuan can be served in ginger-infused syrup, whereas savory tangyuan are served in a clear soup broth.
 Unfilled tangyuan are served as part of a sweet dessert soup known in Cantonese cuisine as tong sui (literally: "sugar water").

 Ingredients

-The traditional filling for tangyuan is made from sesame, peanuts, sugar, and animal fat.
+The traditional filling for tangyuan is made from sesame, peanuts, sugar, and animal fat such as lard.